How Do UFC Contracts Work? | Easily Explained

 The UFC will agree to pay a fighter X amount of dollars per fight, for 40 months and/or until the fighter fights out the number of fights in their entire contract.

-UFC fighters receive a 'Show' bonus and a 'Win' bonus, and each of the two bonuses are typically the same amount.
+UFC fighters receive a 'Show' bonus and a 'Win' bonus, and each of the two bonuses is typically the same amount.

 When Can a Fighter Be Cut?

-The UFC is able to cut a fighter during their contract, and the situation where you'll see this typically happen is after fighter suffers multiple consecutive losses.
+The UFC can cut a fighter during their contract, and the situation where you'll see this typically happen is after a fighter suffers multiple consecutive losses.

-This doesn't mean that a fighter will get cut, but there name can be brought up in discussions.
+This doesn't mean that a fighter will get cut, but their name can be brought up in discussions.

 Renegotiating Contract